epitome-mvc/Epitome/README.md

 > _Epitome: a typical example of a characteristic or class; embodiment; personification; model_

-Epitome is an experimental MV* modular framework based upon MooTools.
-The building blocks of all components are extensible MooTools classes and the Event observer patterns that come out of the box.
+Epitome is a new extensible and modular open-source MVP* framework, built out of MooTools Classes and Events.
+See [credits and licensing](#credits-and-licensing)

 [![Build Status](https://secure.travis-ci.org/DimitarChristoff/Epitome.png?branch=master)](http://travis-ci.org/DimitarChristoff/Epitome)